 - Will I receive a certificate?

 Yes, you will receive a certificate of completion after successfully completing the e-learning course(s).
-This certificate will be sent to the address you provided on the registration form latest at the beginning of July.
+This certificate will be sent to you by email or to the address you provided on the registration form latest at the beginning of July.
 If you haven't received your certificate by then, please contact the secretariat (email@example.com).

 In case you did not pass the course(s), it is possible to obtain a certificate of attendance.
 You can request this certificate by sending an email to firstname.lastname@example.org.